 The opening of a film is arguably the most important piece of any cinematic experience.
 This is especially true for certain directors who use the opening sequence to give you their message in a condensed version.
 This technique of the ‘metaphorical opening’ is something that director Tatsuya Oishi places particular emphasis on, in fact, I would compare him to the likes of Christopher Nolan or Alfred Hitchcock when it comes to the way he chooses to open his films.
 On top of all this, I would place particular importance on the opening of Tatsuya’s cinematic debut, Kizumonogatari I: Tekketsu-hen.
-Not only is it the opening to a film, but a series of films that are meant to be viewed as one work.
-As such its opening serves as the opening of all three films, encapsulating the message of all three in just under 6 minutes and 49 seconds.
+It is the opening to not only one film, but a series of films that are meant to be viewed as one work.
+As such its meaning encapsulates the message of all three in just under 6 minutes and 49 seconds.
 Understanding it is imperative if we are to understand Kizumonogatari.

 The use of title cards is nothing new to the Monogatari series.
 The start of Kizumonogatari tells us exactly what it intends to be through title cards: vampire, tragédie, histoire, 白黒反轉.
 The first three title cards are in French, a stylistic choice by the auteur, translating to vampire, tragedy, and story (history would be unsuitable given the context).
 However the last title card is unlike the rest – instead of going for the stylistic French, director Tatsuya Oishi wants to clearly express his message to a native Japanese audience, and so he speaks to them (quite literally) in language they might understand.
 White 白, Black 黒, and Inverted 反轉.
-Despite the swap to Japanese, the final card is not stylistically barren.
-A choice to use the older kanji 轉 over the modern 転 is made, the meaning unchanged, creating an effect akin to the usage of French to English speakers, producing an air of prestige.
+Despite the swap to Japanese, the final card stylistically contends with the nuanced choice of French.
+The decision to use the older kanji 轉 over the modern 転 is made, the meaning unchanged, creating an effect akin to the usage of French to English speakers, producing an air of prestige.

 This use of foreign and antiquated language draws attention to itself, it invites us to interpret not just what it says, but how it says it.
 For those familiar with the series, we understand that the vampire referenced is Araragi, and that the ‘histoire’ is his.
 None of that information may be new, but what we do learn is that this ‘vampire story’ will not end well.
 This is made clear in the second slide: ‘tragédie’.